 In the absence of empirical evaluation data, this was based on assumptions of the typical run pattern for televisions and computers in homes.

-Figure is rounded down from 603kWh and assumes average annualized energy consumption reported by NYSERDA (NYSERDA 2011.
-“Advanced Power Strip Research Report”, Table 3.2 p.
-30) is applicable to households in Illinois.

-Based on two Australian study results (one showing 28% and the other 33%).
-This factor would benefit from more localized EM&V.
+AESC, Inc, “Energy Savings of Tier 2 Advanced Power Strips in Residential AC Systems”, p28.
+Note that this load represents the average controlled AV devices only and will likely be lower than total AC usage.

-This is estimate based on assumption that approximately half of savings are during active hours (assumed to be 5.3 hrs/day, 1936 per year (NYSERDA 2011.
+This is estimate based on assumption that approximately half of savings are during active hours (supported by AESC study) (assumed to be 5.3 hrs/day, 1936 per year (NYSERDA 2011.
 “Advanced Power Strip Research Report”)) and half during standby hours (8760-1936 = 6824 hours).
 The weighted average is 4380.

 In the absence of empirical evaluation data, this was based on assumptions of the typical run pattern for televisions and computers in homes.
+This appears to be supported by the Average Weekday AV Demand Profile and Reduction charts in the AESC study (p33-34).
+These show that the average demand reduction is relatively flat.

 Interactive effects of Tier 2 APS on space conditioning loads has not yet been adequately studied.